 Jeremy & Sons is one of the newer coffee operators in the area and while it had two locations in Kings Cross for a while, the times have taken their toll and now just the original location of four years on Bayswater Road is still operating.
 And the coffee?
 Barista perfection!
 Crema de la crema.

 Jeremy & Sons, Shop 3 / 40 Bayswater Road, Rushcutters Bay

 Junnys may have a Darlinghurst Road address, but it's neatly tucked away, a hole in the wall on the right hand side of the entrance to Kings Cross Train Station.
 Junnys serves morning coffee and is closed by mid to early afternoon.
 It's a softer brew with excellent crema that serves a steady stream of commuters with take away only from as early as 5.30am on weekedays, 6.30am on Saturdays and 8am on Sundays.

 Junnys, Shop 1 / 107-109 Darlinghurst Road, Potts Point

-Pictured are the iconic Café Hernandez and Piccolo Bar.
+Pictured is the iconic Café Hernandez.
 All of these five coffee joints give a good hit and are worth a visit.
 Gosh if you are in Kings Cross why not make sure you give them all a go!
 Each has its own history, and individual coffee beauty in its own distinctive way.